As an Amazon Associate, GrowJourney earns from qualifying purchases. Read more: terms of service.

 Once you finish answering the above questions, brainstorming your needs, preferences, and goals, and choosing a theme to help unify your landscape design, it’s time to get started on your edible landscape!

-Other edible landscaping articles from GrowJourney:
+Similar articles you’ll love from GrowJourney:

 - How to create a beautiful edible patio garden (or pot arrangement) by Eliza Lord